Goodnight77/Deep-fake-Forensics-Challenge/README.md

 ## Reproduce Results
 To replicate the outcomes of the research paper, follow the instructions in the `` directory.
 This includes training deep learning models on the provided dataset and evaluating them using the designated test set.

-1. Clone the repository: `git clone https://github.com/Goodnight77/Deep-fake-Forensics-Challenge`
-2. Navigate to the relevant directories for each challenge.
-3. Follow the instructions provided in each directory to replicate, enhance, and document the results.